 Support local.
 You can book and support local and small tour operators and businesses.
 For example, in Alaska, there is a small-scale Native-owned cruise company.
 By choosing to support a company like Dream Alaskan Cruises over Carnival Cruises, you decrease the leakage and engage in sustainable ecotourism.
 Seek out locally-owned restaurants serving seasonal local fare.
 Hire local tour guides.
 Stay in locally-owned accommodation.
 The more local businesses you can support, the less leakage occurs.

-Avoid all-inclusive.
-I understand that all-inclusive can be the only way some families, people with disabilities, or those on a budget can travel, and that is ok.
+Avoid foreign-owned, all-inclusive.
+I understand that all-inclusive can be the only way some people are able to travel.
 I also understand that sometimes large all-inclusive resorts are the ONLY option in a region.
-Get off the beaten trail if you can.
-Travel independently if you can.
-Try and find a locally owned boutique accommodation or resort – or better yet, find those non-star rated hotels in Bali or seek out homestays for authentic experiences that prevent excess leakage.
+But, you own it to your destination to do what you can.
+Find a locally owned boutique accommodation or resort – or better yet, find those non-star rated hotels in Bali or seek out homestays for authentic experiences that prevent excess leakage.
 Skip the cruise and hire local water taxis to take you from island to island.
-If you do opt for an all-inclusive, look for an option owned locally.
+If you do opt for an all-inclusive, can you find a local all-inclusive?
 Support those who hire and train locals in management positions or source food and products locally.
 At the very least look for those that give back to their destination targeting economic, social, and environmental goals that will help minimize leakage.
 Who owns it?
-See if you can find who owns the hotel you’re staying at, and look for ones that are locally owned and not sneakily owned by a US mega company.
+See if you can find who owns the hotel you’re staying at, and look for ones that are locally owned and not sneakily owned by a US mega-company.

 Ask questions.
 Send an email before you book asking how the tour operator or hotel supports local jobs.
 Ask if you will be staying in locally-owned bed and breakfasts, if they will take you to local restaurants, etc. A lot of times, especially in developing countries, tour operators think tourists want something specific.
 “Oh, they are American.
 They must want certain foods and drinks.”
 By asking questions and letting them know you are open to experiencing the authentic culture, we can start the conversation to change travel.